sipuli93/MMM-SensorTemps/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Module takes sensor data via notifications, use modified [MMM-SensorGateway](https://github.com/sipuli93/MMM-SensorGateway).
+Module takes sensor data via http from [RuuvitagRestGateway](https://github.com/sipuli93/RuuvitagRestGateway)

 ## Using the module